Your VA G.I. Bill and United Flight Systems

 HOW TO APPLY, ENROLLMENT AND REIMBURSEMENT

-Application and Enrollment are easy!
+By the time you enroll you and United Flight Systems will know what program you will enroll in and how you will receive your benefits.
+After that, application and enrollment are easy!
 Just come into UFS with your “Certificate of Eligibility” and we will enroll you in the appropriate FAA Part 141 Course (Instrument, Commercial, Multi-Engine, CFI, CFII, MEI or ATP).
 In most instances, you should already have a "Certificate of Eligibility" and know the amount of your benefits and when they expire.
 UFS does not have access to this information and cannot obtain it for you.
 If you do not have this information available, call the VA at 1-800-827-1000 and ask for a benefits counselor.
 You will need to have your DD-214 form available or your social security number.

 After your first flight in any program, an enrollment certification is sent by UFS to the VA for initial processing.
 Paperwork takes only a few minutes at the start, and your most important obligation is that you must fly a minimum of 6 hours per month or 18 hours over a 3-month span to continue to qualify for benefits.
 Additionally, you must maintain a valid Class II Medical Certificate throughout your entire enrollment period.

 Throughout the course of your training, you and your flight instructor will be required to sign each invoice at the conclusion of your lesson.
-At the end of each month these signed invoices are submitted by UFS to the VA.
-Be prepared to expect a 90 to 120 day delay for the first reimbursement to appear, but following that, you should receive payment on a monthly basis.
+At the end of each month, these signed invoices are submitted by UFS to the VA.
+In some cases, payment will be made directly to you.
+In that case, be prepared to expect a 90 to 120-day delay for the first reimbursement to appear, but following that, you should receive payment on a monthly basis.
 Payments are made directly to you at your home address and are not seen by UFS personnel.
 If you suspect that payments are not being properly made, UFS can contact the VA and receive a cost computation on your behalf.
 Because reimbursement goes directly to you, we do request that you keep your account current with us.
 UFS does not extend credit on the basis of expected VA reimbursement.
 When enrolling ensure you also have your birth certificate and/or passport available for us.